maru-labo/tfjs-mobilenet-webcam/README.md

 [here](https://storage.googleapis.com/tfjs-models/savedmodel/mobilenet_v1_1.0_224/weights_manifest.json)).

 The demo runs on reasonably new Chrome, Safari and Firefox (not on Edge nor IE).
-It supposed to run on Mobile Safari and Android Chrome, but there are issues to be fixed
+It runs on Mobile Safari and Android Chrome with good amount of device's GPU memory (i.e. Galaxy S7 and Pixel 2 XL).
-(see Issues [#2](https://github.com/maru-labo/tfjs-mobilenet-webcam/issues/2)
+It fails recognition when seemingly an out-of-GPU-memory situation (see Issues [#2](https://github.com/maru-labo/tfjs-mobilenet-webcam/issues/2) and [#3](https://github.com/maru-labo/tfjs-mobilenet-webcam/issues/3)).
-and [#3](https://github.com/maru-labo/tfjs-mobilenet-webcam/issues/3)).